Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 Comparison summary table

-Pay attention to the most right column.
-It shows the amounts side by side, making it easier to realize the amount of difference.
+Pay attention to the rightmost column.
+It displays the amounts side by side, giving a clearer understanding of the difference.

-MARS Snickers
+Mars Snickers

 Lower in Cholesterol ok

-Lower in glycemic index ok
+Lower in Glycemic Index ok

 Lower in Sodium ok